 Chemotherapy treatments can be administered in two ways: systemically (throughout the entire body) or intraoperatively (during surgery).

-After removing any visible tumors, a surgeon delivers chemotherapy drugs directly to the affected part of the body.
-In some cases, this method helps negate some of the side effect patients experience.
+After removing any visible tumors, a surgeon may deliver chemotherapy drugs directly to the affected part of the body.
+In some cases, this method helps negate some of the side effects that patients experience.
 Intrapleural chemotherapy and heated intraperitoneal chemotherapy — also called HIPEC — are the two most common examples of intraoperative chemotherapy.
 Administration of local chemotherapy is thought to kill cancer cells directly but it can also cause local inflammation in the pleural or peritoneal cavity.

 Patients may receive chemotherapy drugs as a standalone treatment, or as part of a multimodal treatment program, combined with radiation and, if necessary, surgery.

 - A course of chemotherapy to help shrink tumors before the patient undergoes surgery.